Scramble for virus supplies strains global solidarity

 “However, this is not only about France,” she said.
 “We see government restrictions across most countries in which we are active.”

-The European Union, a bloc of 27 nations built upon open borders and markets, has tried to temper this every-country-for-itself free-for-all.
+The European Union, a bloc of 27 nations built upon open borders and markets, has tried to temper this national free-for-all.

 The day after San Marino’s health minister publicly lamented the rejected acquisition, Switzerland enacted an ordinance obliging companies to seek government authorization to export protective medical devices.
 But Swiss embassy political attache Lorenza Faessler noted that the ordinance specifically exempts the EU and several other countries in Europe, including San Marino.

-“At the moment, only Poland and Slovakia are keeping the ban, but we’re discussing it, and a solution will be reached,’’ Breton was quoted as saying.

-Meanwhile, Spain and Italy, which together have over one-half of the world's 54,000 coronavirus deaths, are increasingly taking steps to restrict the flow of supplies.
+Meanwhile, Spain and Italy, which together account for a large share of the world's 54,000 coronavirus deaths, are increasingly taking steps to restrict the flow of supplies.

-Four days after Italy’s first COVID-19 case surfaced in northern Italy in late February, Civil Protection agency chief Angelo Borrelli signed an ordinance banning any export of medical supplies unless he personally approved an exception.
+Four days after Italy’s first COVID-19 case surfaced in late February, Civil Protection agency chief Angelo Borrelli banned any export of medical supplies unless he personally approved an exception.

-As the daily number of infections in Italy grew by the dozens, then hundreds, then thousands, many nations blocked exports to keep their own medical supplies production within their borders, said Agostino Miozzo, director general of international relations for Italy’s Civil Protection agency.
+As the daily number of infections in Italy grew dizzily, many nations blocked exports to keep their own medical supplies production within their borders, said Agostino Miozzo, director general of international relations for Italy’s Civil Protection agency.

 “We found ourselves in extreme difficulty in acquiring” medical supplies, he said.